alsalafiyyah/alsalafiyyah.github.io/_posts/ahmad-ibn-yahya/2023-07-25-concening-ikhwanis.md

     url: /biography/ahmad-alnajmi
 ---

+### Who are the Ikhwanism (the Muslim Brotherhood)

-The Muslim Brotherhood: They are the followers of the misguided innovator Hasan al-Banna, and there are critical objections to their methodology, the most important of which are the following:
+They are the followers of the misguided innovator Hasan al-Banna, and there are critical objections to their methodology, the most important of which are the following:

 1. Laxity in the 'Tawhid Al-‘Ibadah' (single-out Allah alone for all worship): This is the most important thing in Islam, and a servant's Islam is not valid without it.
 2. Their silence and tacit approval of people regarding major polytheism: Such as supplicating to other than Allah, circumambulating graves, making vows to their occupants, sacrificing animals in their names, and the like.